Science of People - Logo

 At the beginning of the month, gather to solve problems you’re facing as a team or individually.

-Make sure to toss the planes around enough that no one remembers which one is theirs.
-Then each person should grab a plane and brainstorm for 5 minutes on how to solve the other person’s problem.
-After brainstorming separately, come together as a team to present your solution and brainstorm further.
+Toss the planes around so people don’t remember which problem is theirs.
+Then each person grabs a plane and brainstorms for 5 minutes on how to solve someone else’s problem.
+After brainstorming separately, come together as a team to present solutions and brainstorm further.

-Sometimes you’re too close to a problem or sticky situation to solve it yourself.
-Asking someone else to provide a solution offers a fresh perspective.
+Sometimes you’re too close to a problem to solve it yourself.
+Asking someone else provides a fresh perspective.

 #17 On Your Feet Meeting

-Next time you have a meeting, plan a stand-up gathering!
-Get everyone on their feet and encourage pacing or moving around the room during the session.
-Your brain and your body will thank you.
+Next time you have a meeting, plan a stand-up gathering.
+Get everyone on their feet and encourage pacing or moving around the room.
+Your brain and body will thank you.

 #18 Hire a Motivational Speaker

 Hand the speaking over to someone else by hiring a motivational speaker.
-Whether you’re looking to boost team morale or want your team to learn a specific skill, hiring a motivational speaker has many benefits—the primary benefit being a novelty.
+Whether you want to boost team morale or teach a specific skill, bringing in an outside voice offers a primary benefit: novelty.

 Book Vanessa to speak at your next meeting or event to increase employee engagement.